-Annual client retention as of November 30, 2018 was greater than 95% of ASV and 91% when expressed as a percentage of clients.
-The U.S. operations minimized the rate of cancellations and improved client retention in our largest geographic region.
+Annual client retention as of February 28, 2019 was greater than 95% of ASV and 91% when expressed as a percentage of clients.
+The cancellation rate for the second quarter of fiscal 2019 is consistent with the rate for the prior year comparable period.
 Our high retention rate reflects the strength of our business strategy as the majority of our clients maintain their subscriptions to the FactSet platform year over year.
-As of November 30, 2018, our largest individual client accounted for 2.5% of total subscriptions, and annual subscriptions from our ten largest clients did not surpass 15% of total client subscriptions.
+As of February 28, 2019, our largest individual client accounted for less than 3% of total subscriptions, and annual subscriptions from our ten largest clients did not surpass 15% of total client subscriptions.